Texas Youth-Friendly Initiative Clinic Spotlight

 Why did you choose to join the Texas Youth-Friendly Initiative (TYFI)?

-What has been my favorite part of the TYFI so far?
+What has been your favorite part of the TYFI so far?

 How do you foresee the young people whom you serve benefiting from your participation in the TYFI?